esl/mongooseim-docker/README.md

 #### Building MongooseIM

-Now building MongooseIM tarball is as simple as runing following command:
+Now building MongooseIM tarball is as simple as running the following command:

 ```
 docker exec -i mongooseim-builder /build.sh
 ```

 This command will by default build MongooseIM's master branch from: https://github.com/esl/MongooseIM.
-This can be changed by specificing parameter to the `build.sh` command:
+This can be changed by specifying a parameter to the `build.sh` command:

 ```
 /build.sh project_name repo commit